Indian River State College: Media

 Indian River State College, through its The River Public Media division, owns and operates three radio stations, each serving different audiences across the region.
 WQCS (88.9 FM), the flagship station, has been on air since 1982 and plays a key role in public broadcasting on the Treasure Coast.
 It serves as the primary NPR affiliate for the area, broadcasting news, public affairs, and cultural programming, offering both national and local content.
-WQCP (91.1 FM) features an urban adult contemporary format, with a mix of R&B, soul, and modern hits.
-WQJS (88.5 FM) is dedicated to classical music, providing a selection of orchestral, chamber, and solo performances.
+WFLM (91.1 FM) features an urban adult contemporary format, with a mix of R&B, soul, and modern hits.
+WQCP (88.5 FM) is dedicated to classical music, providing a selection of orchestral, chamber, and solo performances.